api3dao/oev-docs/docs/dapps/oev-rewards/index.md

 # Getting paid

-dApps that use traditional data feeds are constantly exploited by MEV bots that manipulate the order operations around individual data feed updates.
+dApps that use traditional data feeds are constantly exploited by MEV bots that manipulate the order of operations around individual data feed updates.
 In practice, this causes dApps to suffer significant and continuous financial losses.
 As the antidote, API3 auctions off the privilege to determine the order of operations around data feed updates to OEV searchers, and pays the auction proceeds to the dApp in the form of OEV Rewards.
 Assuming competitive auctions, OEV Rewards will be equal to the amount that would otherwise have been lost to the MEV bots.